cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 pre-commit install
 ```

-The hooks will run automatically every time you invoke `git commit`, with checks
+The hooks run automatically every time you invoke `git commit`, applying checks
-restricted to the files changed by the commit.
-When you add new hooks (like just
+to any newly created or modified files.
+When you add new hooks (like just now),
-now), you can trigger them manually for all files using the following command:
+you can trigger them manually for all files using the following command:

 ```sh
 $ pre-commit run --all-files